britram/taps-transports/draft-ietf-taps-transports-02.md

 - flow control
 - congestion control

-(discussion of how to map this to features and TAPS: what does the higher layer need to decide? what can the transport layer decide based on global settings? what must the transport layer decide based on network characteristics?)
+[EDITOR'S NOTE: need a discussion of how to map this to features and TAPS: what does the higher layer need to decide? what can the transport layer decide based on global settings? what must the transport layer decide based on network characteristics?]

 ## Multipath TCP (MP-TCP)

-[Editor Note: a few sentences describing Multipath TCP {{RFC6824}} go here.
+[EDITOR'S NOTE: a few sentences describing Multipath TCP {{RFC6824}} go here.
 Note that this adds transport-layer multihoming to the components TCP provides]